No, my next project is not building a Perpetuum Mobile.

 There is an absolute minimum temperature, and our typical refrigerators and heat pumps operate well above it.

 The efficiency of thermodynamic machines is most often explained by starting with an ideal process using an ideal substance – using a perfect gas as a refrigerant that runs in a closed circuit.
 (For more details see pointers in the Further Reading section below).
 The gas would be expanded at a low temperature.
-This low temperature is constant as heat is transferred from the heat source to the gas.
+This low temperature is constant during heat is transferred from the heat source to the gas.
 At a higher temperature the gas is compressed and releases heat.
 The heat released is the sum of the heat taken in at lower temperatures plus the electrical energy fed in to the compressor – so there is no violation of energy conservation.
 In order to ‘jump’ from the lower to the higher temperature, the gas is compressed – by a compressor run on electrical power – without exchanging heat with the environment.
 This process is repeating itself again and again, and with every cycle the same heat energy is released at the higher temperature.

 In defining the coefficient of performance the energy from the heat source is omitted, in contrast to the electrical energy: